Stochastic and Non-local Closure Modeling for Nonlinear Dynamical Systems via Latent Score-based Generative Models: Numerical results

 Figure~\ref{fig: combined_energy_spectrum} provides additional comparison of different training methodologies using energy spectrum analysis in both the physical space and the latent space.
 The energy spectrum is defined as:

 where $\hat{H}(k, t) = \mathcal{F}(H(\mathrm{x}, t))$ denotes the Fourier transform of the field $H(\mathrm{x}, t)$ with $k$ as the wavenumber. $| \cdot |$ evaluates the magnitude of a complex number.
 This spectral representation characterizes how kinetic energy is distributed across different spatial scales, with low wavenumbers corresponding to large-scale coherent structures and high wavenumbers representing fine-scale fluctuations.

-In physical space (left panel of Fig.~\ref{fig: combined_energy_spectrum}), spectral analysis shows that the two-phase L-CDM underestimates the energy for small wavenumbers while overestimates the energy for large wavenumbers, indicating that the reconstructed samples from two-phase L-CDM contain more unphysical small structures.
-In the latent-space spectra (right panel of Fig.~\ref{fig: combined_energy_spectrum}), it can be seen that the energy content is consistently higher across all wavenumbers for the results from the decoupled approaches, indicating more information content in the latent distribution.
-This leads to a more challenging scenario for the subsequent training of the diffusion model to capture, and thus accounts for the main reason for less satisfactory generative performance in the two-phase L-CDM model, given the same model complexity of the latent diffusion component as the joint L-CDM.
+It is worth noting that the two-phase L-CDM exhibits a systematic spectral distortion: it underestimates energy at low wavenumbers while producing an elevated high-wavenumber tail.
+In contrast, P-CDM and Joint L-CDM match the ground-truth spectrum more closely over the low- and intermediate-wavenumber ranges, with the main discrepancies appearing in the high-wavenumber tail.
+We note that these discrepancies are related to spectral bias in neural-operator architectures~\cite{khodakarami2025mitigating}.
+Some recent works~\cite{wang2024multi,khodakarami2025mitigating} have explored methods to reduce spectral biases for general neural networks and specifically for neural operators, and leveraging those methods to improve the results within the high-wavenumber tail remains an important direction among future extensions of this work.

 The stochastic nature of diffusion sampling introduces intrinsic variability in generated closure terms.
-To characterize this behavior, we also analyze the performance of multiple samples ($N=1000$) generated for fixed conditioning variables and confirm that the joint L-CDM outperforms the two-phase L-CDM in terms of the ensemble mean values.
+To characterize this behavior, we also analyze the performance of multiple samples ($N_e=1000$) generated for fixed conditioning variables and confirm that the joint L-CDM outperforms the two-phase L-CDM in terms of the ensemble mean values.
 Table~\ref{tab: ensemble_metrics} presents the range of performance metrics observed across an ensemble of samples, along with the accuracy of ensemble means.

+Table~\ref{tab: ensemble_metrics} also allows for an evaluation of how well the models represent the prescribed stochasticity, quantified by the spatially-averaged standard deviation (Field Std.).
+For our problem setup, this quantity has a known analytical reference value of $\approx 0.02$, as derived in~\ref{sec: ablation_stochastic}.
+Both the P-CDM and our Joint L-CDM reproduce this target with high fidelity.
+In contrast, the Two-phase L-CDM, consistent with its poor mean-field performance, fails to capture this physical variance.
+This metric is critical, as accurately capturing the uncertainty level is essential for preserving the system’s physical statistics in \textit{a posteriori} ensemble simulations.